The Bankrate promise

 Life insurance can be a useful tool, but there may be times when you wish you could free up your investment to pursue other financial priorities.
 Some (although not all) insurance policies do give you that option.
 Whole life insurance, variable life insurance and universal life insurance typically have cash value components, which means that if you surrender your policy, you may get some money back.
 Term life insurance policies do not offer a cash value option.
 Before surrendering your policy, it is important to understand what the cash surrender value of life insurance is and how that value is determined.

-What is cash surrender value?
+What is the cash surrender value of life insurance?

 How is cash surrender value determined?

 The cash surrender value can be determined in a couple of ways based on the different types of life insurance policies.
 For variable life policies, the value of the investment fluctuates with the sub-accounts that it is invested in.
 For a whole life policy, the value grows at a rate determined by the insurance company.
 With universal life policies, the value grows at the industry standard rate.
 The list below goes into greater detail about how cash surrender value is determined.